Easy | Servings: 4 | Ready In: 15 minutes | Yield: 4 servings

 How it’s Done

-To make the Blueberry Cinnamon Quinoa Breakfast Bowl: In a medium pot, combine the quinoa with 3 cups of water.
+To make the Blueberry Cinnamon Quinoa Breakfast Bowl: In a medium pot, combine the quinoa with 4 cups of water.
 Cover, bring to a boil, and reduce to simmer.
-Cook until the quinoa has “popped” and is starting to get creamy.
+Cook until the quinoa has “popped” and is starting to get creamy, about 12 minutes.
+Remove the lid and let cook until thickened to a porridge consistency, about 2-3 more minuntes.

 Add the cinnamon and blueberries.
 Stir to combine.
 Cook 1 more minute, until cinnamon is aromatic.